-The Seven Sisters range, Saltfjellet/Svartisen National Park, Børgefjell Nationalpark, Oksskolten summit, Lomsdal/Visten National Park, Heilhornet summit - these are just some of the most famous mountains in Helgeland, every one of them offering a fantastic experience of the great outdoors.
+The Seven Sisters range, Saltfjellet-Svartisen National Park, Børgefjell National Park, Lomsdal-Visten National Park, Heilhornet and Oksskolten summits are just some of the most famous mountains in Helgeland, every one of them offering a fantastic experience of the great outdoors.

 The Seven Sisters mountain range

-The Seven Sisters mountain range, with its characteristic seven summits, lies on Alstenøya Island.
+The Seven Sisters mountain range, with its characteristic seven summits, lies on Alstenøya Island in Alstahaug municipality.
 Marked trails lead you to every summit, with fairly easy hiking terrain.
 The summits can be scaled one at a time or all in the same hike.
 An average hiker should set aside at least one full day for all the summits.

 Børgefjell National Park

-The Kjensvasshytta cabin is the ideal starting point for hiking Oksskolten, the highest mountain in Northern Norway, 1,916 metres above sea level.
-The cabin lies about one hour's drive from Umbukta Fjellstue (mountain cabin).
+The Kjensvasshytta cabin is the ideal starting point for hiking Oksskolten, the highest mountain in Northern Norway, 1,916 meters above sea level.
+The cabin lies about an hour's drive from the mountain cabin known as Umbukta Fjellstue.
 It takes about four hours to hike to the summit.
 You can also start from Umbukta and follow a marked trail to Kjensvasshytta and further.
-The hike is a fantastic treat for anyone who loves mountain hiking.

 The Nordland County Route

-A continuous trail through Nordland, providing a sample of all that the county's landscape has to offer.
-The route is 570 kilometres long, with the northernmost point at Bjørnefjell in Narvik and the southernmost at Harvasstua in Hattfjelldal.
+The Nordland County Route is a continuous trail through Nordland, providing a sample of all that the county's landscape has to offer.
+The route is 570 kilometers long, with the northernmost point at Bjørnefjell in Narvik and the southernmost at Harvasstua in Hattfjelldal.

-Lomsdal/Visten National Park is there – lush, quiet and beautiful – for those who seek peace and quiet.
+Lomsdal-Visten National Park is a lush, quiet and beautiful retreat that will appeal to travellers seeking peace and quiet.
 This is true wilderness, where tent, map and compass are absolute requirements.
 Here you will find plenty of hiking options and good fishing.

-Heilhornet mountain in Bindal reaches 1,058 metres above sea level, providing a great vista towards the Børgefjell massif in the east, Namdalen to the south, and the Seven Sisters range in the north.
-A marked trail takes you to the summit, and the hike takes two to four hours depending on how quickly you choose to ascend.
+The Heilhornet mountain in Bindal reaches 1,058 meters above sea level, providing a great vista towards the Børgefjell massif in the east, Namdalen to the south, and the Seven Sisters range in the north.
+A marked trail shows the way to the summit, and the hike takes two to four hours depending on how quickly you choose to ascend.

 In addition, there are countless other hiking opportunities in Helgeland.
 Contact the various tourist offices for further suggestions.